libellux/Libellux-Up-and-Running/docs/ossec/README.md

 :::
 ::::

-Select option (A) to add our new Windows agent.
+Select option (A) to add your new Windows agent.

 ```shell-session:no-line-numbers{5,10}
 ****************************************